-Primary project costs include but are not limited to labor, time, materials and permits.
+Primary project costs include but has no limit to labor, time, materials and permits.

 Labor costs will depend on the experience level of the individuals working the project.
-Many electrical projects require highly skilled labor, so this is typically the most expensive portion of the estimate.
+Moreover, many electrical projects require highly skilled labor, so this is typically the most expensive portion of the estimate.

 The estimate should include the materials required for the project.
 If the client has already purchased some of the materials, the estimate should highlight that as well.

 Depending on the project, you may require permits to do the work.
 These often have some associated costs.
 In a previous post, we discuss the process of obtaining permits and common projects that require permits in Seattle.
-Obtaining a permit for electrical work may also require inspections that sometimes incur minor costs.
+Lastly, a permit for electrical work will also require inspections that sometimes incur minor costs.

 Well written, clear estimates set great electricians apart from the beginning.
 It establishes trust with the customer and lays the foundation for a strong working relationship.